 Swedish investment company, Kinnevik and South African media group, Naspers have been longtime public investors in Konga, which was recently acquired by the Zinox Group.
 If the rumours flying around are true, the value of the acquisition was a meagre $10m.
 For a company that was once valued at over $300m (circa 2014/2015), this is quite shocking.

 When founder and ex-CEO, Sim Shagaya launched Konga in 2012, he came armed with $3.5m in seed investment.
 Popular consensus was that Kinnevik provided the funding.
-However, its 2012 annual report says otherwise.
+However, the company's 2012 annual report says otherwise.